5 THINGS YOU SHOULD KNOW ABOUT WORKING IN AGED CARE.

 While the support we provide to them seems minor to us, it makes a world of difference for the elderly.
-It’s not hard to imagine how devastating loss of independence can be.
+It’s not hard to imagine how devastating a loss of independence can be.

 While the support we provide to them seems minor to us, it makes a world of difference for the elderly.

-You thus became a cause of happiness for not only the aged people, but also their families because of the positive impact you make in their lives.
+You thus became a cause of happiness for not only the aged people but also their families because of the positive impact you make in their lives.

-Plenty of career opportunities
+Plenty of Career Opportunities

 A qualification in Individual Support (Ageing & Home and Community Care) gives you a range of career options to choose from.
 You can select any of the following paths according to what suits your preferences –

-This makes the job twice as rewarding as you get time to enjoy your life while making other lives better.
+After all, it makes the job twice as rewarding as you get time to enjoy your life while making other lives better.

-In a research publication, The Parliament of Australia estimated that the aged care workforce would need to increase between two and three times before 2050 in order to provide care to the growing number of aged care residents.
+In a research publication, The Parliament of Australia estimated that the aged care workforce would need to increase between two and three times before 2050 to provide care to the growing number of aged care residents.